Larry Slawson received his Masters Degree at UNC Charlotte. He specializes in Russian and Ukrainian History.

 Quick Facts About Napoleon

-Quick Fact #1: Napoleon di Buonaparte was born to Carlo Maria di Bounaparte and Maria Letizia Ramolino on 15 August 1769, in the Ajjacio, Corsica, France.
+- Napoleon di Buonaparte was born to Carlo Maria di Bounaparte and Maria Letizia Ramolino on 15 August 1769, in the Ajjacio, Corsica, France.
 Napoleon’s family were descended from Italian nobility, and inhabited an ancestral home known as “Casa Buonaparte.”
 The future Emperor had seven siblings, including: Joseph, Lucien, Elisa, Louis, Pauline, Caroline, and Jerome.
-Napoleon was baptized as a Catholic, and later changed his name to Napoleon Bonaparte at the age of twenty-seven.
+Napoleon was baptized as a Catholic and later changed his name to Napoleon Bonaparte at the age of twenty-seven.

-Quick Fact #3: Following the outbreak of revolution in 1789, Bonaparte took a two year leave of absence back in Corsica, where he participated in a three-way battle between nationalists (whom Bonaparte sided with), revolutionaries, and royalists Because of his military background, Napoleon was given command of a volunteer group of Jacobins during the struggle.
+- Following the outbreak of the revolution in 1789, Bonaparte took a two-year leave of absence back in Corsica, where he participated in a three-way battle between nationalists (whom Bonaparte sided with), revolutionaries, and royalists Because of his military background, Napoleon was given command of a volunteer group of Jacobins during the struggle.
 After being promoted to Captain in the French Army, Napoleon later returned to France in 1793 after the situation in Corsica deteriorated for the worst.

-Fun Fact #1: Although it is often accepted that Napoleon was short, he was actually of average height (5 feet, six and a half inches).
+- Although it is often accepted that Napoleon was short, he was actually of average height (5 feet, 6.5 inches).

-Fun Fact #4: Napoleon deeply feared the possibility of falling into enemy hands, and wore a vile of poison around his neck at all times (to take in the event of capture).
+- Napoleon deeply feared the possibility of falling into enemy hands and wore a vile of poison around his neck at all times (to take in the event of capture).
 Napoleon eventually used this poison in 1814.
 However, the poison failed to run its course and only made him sick.

-Fun Fact #8: Napoleon was married twice in his lifetime.
+- Napoleon was married twice in his lifetime.
 His first marriage in 1796 to Josephine de Beauharnais ended in divorce, after her failure to produce him a male heir.
 On 11 March 1810, Napoleon married his second wife, Marie Louise, the Archduchess of Austria.
 The couple had one child, named Napoleon Francis Joseph Charles.
 Although he remained married to Marie Louise for the remainder of his life, Napoleon remained devoted to Josephine to the very end.
-In fact, his final word on his death-bed in 1821 was the name, “Josephine.”
+In fact, his final word on his deathbed in 1821 was the name, “Josephine.”

 “Never interrupt your enemy when he is making a mistake.”